albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 Goto the action tab -> new workflow -> choose node js.

-It will creating default .yml file.
+It will create a default .yml file.
 Then replace the content with this:

 #### Hubs